 2017 sees the publication of her historical novel for adults, Heloise, published by Penguin NZ.
 It tells the life story of Heloise D'Argenteuil, famed lover of 12th century French philosopher Peter Abelard.

 Mandy was born in 1960 in Levin, New Zealand.
 Her father, Kurt, was born in Vienna, Austria, and her mother, Barbara, in Zanzibar, East Africa.
 They met in Otaki, and spent most of their married life in Levin, where Mandy’s father established a clothing factory.
 She is the third child of four - with two sisters and one brother.
 They were raised with a strong sense of social justice – something her brother Nicky Hager has built on to become an internationally renowned investigative journalist, writer, and commentator.
 Her sister Debbie has a PhD in Health Promotion and lectures in Health Promotion at Auckland University, works tirelessly for abused and mentally ill women in Auckland, and her sister Belinda is a contemporary jeweller with an MA in Conservation Studies (Metalwork) who is currently teaching Metal Conservation at West Dean, England.

 Mandy is married to Brian, and has two adult children: Thom and Rose and has recently become a doting granny to Leo.
-She lives on an acre of land on the Kapiti Coast.
+She lives on an acre of land on the Kapiti Coast, New Zealand.

 A strong desire to ‘say something’ through her writing permeates everything Mandy writes.
 She tries to convince others (and herself!) to remain hopeful in the face of daunting global issues.
 Her favourite quote, and the tenet by which she lives, comes from Margaret Mead: "Never doubt that a group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has."